Biophysics, Cell Biology

 The University of Texas Southwestern Medical Center

-Dr. Rosen is also a professor of biochemistry and of pharmacology at the University of Texas Southwestern Medical Center, where he holds the Mar Nell and F. Andrew Bell Distinguished Chair in Biochemistry.
+Dr. Rosen is also professor and chair of the Department of Biophysics at the University of Texas Southwestern Medical Center, where he holds the Mar Nell and F. Andrew Bell Distinguished Chair.

 Just as steel girders support modern skyscrapers, actin filaments give cells their shape and strength.
-But actin has many other roles: it drives cells to migrate and change shape; its regulation is crucial in preventing cancer, tumor metastasis, and immunodeficiency disorders; and the actin cytoskeleton is rearranged by bacteria and viruses when they infect cells.
+But actin has many other roles: it drives cells to migrate and change shape, and its regulation is crucial in preventing cancer, tumor metastasis, and immunodeficiency disorders.

-Michael Rosen wants to learn how signals from outside the cell regulate the actin cytoskeleton.
-A chemist by training, he studies the physical basis of that information flow by examining the three-dimensional arrangements of atoms in individual actin molecules and how they interact with their binding partners.
-Colleagues say his broad technical expertise and ability to complement these structural studies with an array of biophysical and biochemical techniques have brought him to the forefront of the field.
+When Michael Rosen started his lab at the Memorial Sloan Kettering Cancer Center, in 1996, he wanted to learn how signals from outside the cell regulate the actin cytoskeleton.
+A chemist by training, he studied the physical basis of that information flow by examining the three-dimensional arrangements of atoms in individual actin molecules and how the atoms interact with their binding partners.
+Rosen’s broad technical expertise and ability to complement his structural studies with an array of biophysical and biochemical techniques quickly brought him to the forefront of the field.